psaravind/FCND-Motion-Planning/writeup_template.md

 `motion_planning.py` implementes a state machine as shown below ![Finite State machine for mition planning](./misc/motion_planning.png).

 Each state is represented by a node, edges show the transistions from one state to another.
-The states defined in lines motion_planning.py:15 to 22 is the status of the drone that is waiting to execute a transition.
+The states defined in lines [motion_planning.py](./motion_planning.py#L15-L22) is the status of the drone that is waiting to execute a transition.

 States | Description
 ------- | -----------